Roman Polanski: Personal life

 In 1959, Polanski married actress Barbara Kwiatkowska-Lass.
 She starred in his short film When Angels Fall.
 The couple separated in 1961 and divorced the next year.

 Throughout the 1960s, Polanski dated a succession of actresses including Carol Lynley, Jacqueline Bisset, Jill St. John and Michelle Phillips.

 Polanski met actress Sharon Tate while filming The Fearless Vampire Killers, and during the production, the two of them began dating.
 On 20 January 1968, Polanski and Tate married in London.

 In February 1969, Polanski and Tate began renting the home at 10050 Cielo Drive in the Benedict Canyon region of Los Angeles.
 In August, while Polanski was in Europe working on a film, Tate remained home, eight-and-a-half months pregnant.
-The Manson Family cult broke into the home late in the evening of 8 August and proceeded to murder Tate and four others.
+Four Manson Family cult members broke into the home late in the evening of 8 August and proceeded to murder Tate and four others.
 Tate's unborn child was posthumously named Paul Richard Polanski.
 Charles Manson, along with members of the cult, was arrested in late 1969, eventually tried, and found guilty in 1971 of first-degree murder.

 Polanski has said that his absence on the night of the murders is the greatest regret of his life.
 He wrote in his autobiography: "Sharon's death is the only watershed in my life that really matters", and commented that her murder changed his personality from a "boundless, untroubled sea of expectations and optimism" to one of "ingrained pessimism... eternal dissatisfaction with life".
 Polanski was left with a negative impression of the press, which he felt was interested in sensationalizing the lives of the victims, and indirectly himself, to attract readers.
 He was shocked by the lack of sympathy expressed in various news stories:

 I had long known that it was impossible for a journalist to convey 100 percent of the truth, but I didn't realize to what extent the truth is distorted, both by the intentions of the journalist and by neglect.
 I don't mean just the interpretations of what happened; I also mean the facts.
 The reporting about Sharon and the murders was virtually criminal.
 Reading the papers, I could not believe my eyes.
 I could not believe my eyes!
 They blamed the victims for their own murders.
 I really despise the press.
 I didn't always.
 The press made me despise it.

 In 1989, Polanski married French actress Emmanuelle Seigner.
-They have two children, daughter Morgane and son Elvis.
+They have two children, a daughter, Morgane, and a son.
 Polanski and his children speak Polish at home.